-NEET 2022, where NEET which stands for National Eligibility cum Entrance Test, is the dream examination for every medical aspirant throughout the country.
+NEET 2023, where NEET which stands for National Eligibility Entrance Test, is the dream examination for every medical aspirant throughout the country.
 For the candidates getting through this examination, it is like a dream come true.
-NEET is organized by National Testing Agency (NTA) every year usually in May.
+NEET is organized by National Testing Agency (NTA) annually, usually in May.

-But during 2020 and 2021 – when things were not normal due to COVID-19.
-In both years the exams were supposed to be organized in May but only could be in September.
+But during 2020, 2021, and 2022, things were not normal due to COVID-19.
+During these years, the exams were supposed to be organized in May but only could be held much later.

 In this guide, I have written about everything you need to know about the exam, including free study materials, syllabus, preparation tips and tricks and much more.